Video tutorials

 Cursor:

-Read the image values under the cursor.
+Read pixel values under the cursor.
 Lock the cursor by clicking on .

 Profiles:

 Vertical and horizontal profiles for both images are shown.
-Image A is in red, Image B in green, and Image calculator in blue.
-Select the Profile export step and click on the Export button to export them in CSV format.
+Image A is in red, Image B is in green, and Image calculator is in blue.
+To export a profile, lock the cursor, select the Profile export step on the Image handler, and click on the Export button to export it in CSV format.

 Average profiles: